aprilsourz/freelunch-api/README.md

 The response body will contain JSON containing an array of items, e.g.:

 ### show
-The `show` action is a *GET*. the routes dynamic segment is the `id` of the engineer you wish to retrieve.
+The `show` action is a *GET*.
+The routes dynamic segment is the `id` of the engineer you wish to retrieve.

 ### create